Why is my dog licking me? A vet's guide to tackling excessive licking

 3. Canine dementia

-In canine dementia (properly called ‘canine cognitive dysfunction’ or CCD), your dog can gain new repetitive behaviours, including licking you.
+In canine dementia (properly called ‘canine cognitive dysfunction’ or CCD), your dog can gain new repetitive behaviors, including licking you.
 If your dog is elderly and seems to be licking your foot or hand more than they used to, it’s possible canine cognitive dysfunction is to blame.

 Other symptoms of CCD include changes in sleep-wake pattern, forgetfulness, toileting accidents, and anxiety.
 Luckily, treatment can resolve many of these symptoms, including licking!